-Goodwill is tested annually for impairment during the fourth quarter or earlier upon the occurrence of certain events or substantive changes in circumstances that indicate goodwill is more likely than not impaired.
-During the third quarter of fiscal 2014, the Company determined that the fair value of its subsidiary in India, which was acquired in fiscal 2012, was less than its carrying amount based on the Company's analysis of the estimated future expected cash flows the Company anticipates from the operations of this subsidiary.
+In fiscal 2014, the Company determined that the fair value of its subsidiary in India, which was acquired in fiscal 2012, was less than its carrying amount based on the Company's analysis of the estimated future expected cash flows the Company anticipated from the operations of this subsidiary.
 Accordingly, the Company recorded a non-cash charge of \$5,179 for goodwill impairment relating to this subsidiary.

-The Company estimated tax-deductible goodwill to be approximately \$28,126 and \$10,444 as of March 31, 2014 and 2013, respectively.
+The Company estimated tax-deductible goodwill to be approximately \$24,446 and \$28,126 as of March 31, 2015 and 2014, respectively.